hirosystems/stacks.js/PULL_REQUEST_TEMPLATE.md

 ## Description

 Describe the changes that where made in this pull request.
-When possible start with a user story -short, simple descriptions of a feature told from the perspective of the person who desires the new capability.
+When possible start with a user story - short, simple descriptions of a feature told from the perspective of the person who desires the new capability.
 Be sure to also include the following information:

 1. Motivation for change
 2. What was changed
+3. Link to relevant issues and documentation

 Example:
 *As a Blockstack developer, I would like to encrypt files using the app private key.
 This is needed because storing unencrypted files is unacceptable.
-This pull request adds the* `*encryptContent*` *function which will take a string and encrypt it using the app private key.*
+This pull request adds the* `*encryptContent*` *function which will take a string and encrypt it using the app private key.
+For details refer to issue #123*

 ## Type of Change
-[ ] New feature
+- [ ] New feature
-[ ] Bug fix
+- [ ] Bug fix
-[ ] Documentation update
+- [ ] Documentation update
-[ ] Other
+- [ ] Other

 ## Does this change introduce a breaking change?